Transactive Framework for Dynamic Energy Storage Allocation for Critical Load Management: Simulation results

-Fig.~\ref{fig:b_pg_downdown} captures the scenario where both the microgrids are not capable of meeting their load demands at $t\mspace{-2mu}=\mspace{-2mu}T_f$.
-In this case the power portfolio value required by the DSO is equal to the net deficit of the microgrids for both CES and TES settings.
-The battery units requirement is nearly equal to the net load demand of the whole system while in case of TES, the average savings over CES, on initial battery units requirement and overall battery requirement are $13.50$\% and $12.25$\% respectively, as shown in Table~\ref{tbl:b_savings} and Fig. \ref{fig:b_savings}.

-The results corroborate the effectiveness and the utility of the TES framework presented with respect to battery resources requirements while providing provable guarantees of meeting the power needs at the end of the prescribed horizons.
+The results corroborate the effectiveness and the utility of the framework presented with respect to battery resources requirements while providing provable guarantees that the power needs will be met at the end of the prescribed horizons.
 Therefore, it can be concluded that our proposed algorithm enables DSO to mitigate the uncertainty of supplying the demand of the microgrids at the requested time while reducing the battery requirement, thus enhancing grid reliability and efficiency.